The ultimate guide to paying overseas suppliers from Singapore

 Working with overseas suppliers and employees drives innovation and sharpens your competitive edge.
 It also comes with some operational challenges, especially when sending cross-border payments in USD, CNY, and other major currencies.
 Currency conversion and transaction fees can erode your margins and offset savings gained from your global workforce.

 In this detailed guide, we'll explore different international payment options and how to choose the right one.
-We’ll also share how the Airwallex Global Account can help streamline your overseas transfers and cut down on costly fees.
+We’ll also share how the Airwallex multi-currency business account can help streamline your overseas transfers and cut down on costly fees.

 4 factors to consider before paying overseas suppliers and employees